 Scientists believe that one possible cause of unpleasant seasonal allergy symptoms, such as sneezing, runny nose, watery eyes, itching, and chest tightness, is our modern lifestyle.
 While we can’t all move closer to nature, we can all embrace nature’s healing powers in the form of essential oils.

 You may not realize it, but your body is constantly protected by an invisible shield.
-This shield is your immune system, and its purpose is simple: protect against disease by detecting and destroying a wide variety of harmful agents, such as viruses and parasitic worms.
+This shield is your immune system, and its purpose is simple: protect against disease by detecting and destroying a wide variety of harmful agents, such as viruses and bacteria.

-Sometimes, however, even benign substances that would normally cause an immune response in everyone trigger the immune system, setting off an avalanche of unpleasant symptoms, including inflammation.
+Sometimes, however, even normally benign substances trigger an immune system reaction, setting off an avalanche of unpleasant symptoms like sneezing, couching, and uncomfortable rashes.

-Essential oils have the ability to quell inflammation and thus put the immune system back into balance.
+Essential oils have the ability to help quell inflammation and thus put the immune system back into balance.
+(Please note that these oils are not meant to replace prescribed allergy medications, and anyone experiencing serious symptoms should contact their doctors right away.)
 That said, not all essential oils are equally effective.
-We’ve selected top 5 best essential oils for allergy relief to help you fully enjoy the summer.
+We’ve selected top five best essential oils for allergy relief to help you fully enjoy the summer.

-Peppermint oil not only smells wonderful but it’s been also shown to have a relaxing effect on smooth muscle, helping to reduce the contractions that cause coughing.
-Apply peppermint oil either topically or diffused and add it to a cool water compress for instant relief.
+Peppermint oil not only smells wonderful but it’s been shown to have a relaxing effect on smooth muscle—like your respiratory tract—helping to reduce the contractions that cause coughing.
+Apply peppermint oil topically or diffuse it in cool water and apply to a compress for instant relief.

 Lavender is sometimes described as nature’s antihistamine.
-Lavender oil may be applied either in smaller doses throughout the day or it may be used topically to calm various skin irritations, including those caused by insect bites or hives.
-Some people also like to inhale diluted lavender oil before bedtime to fall asleep quicker and get more rest.
+Lavender can be used topically to calm various skin irritations, including those caused by insect bites or hives.
+Some people also like to inhale diluted lavender oil before bedtime to fall asleep more quickly and get more rest.

 Eucalyptus oil is versatile and perfect for clearing mucus.
-Its anti-microbial properties are well-known, and its smell is enchanting.
-To make your clothes smell wonderful and to inhibit the growth of microorganisms, add a few drops of eucalyptus oil to your dryer.
+Its antimicrobial properties are well known, and its smell is enchanting.
+To inhibit the growth of microorganisms and make your clothes smell wonderful, add a few drops of eucalyptus oil to your dryer.

 Frankincense oil is an underrated essential oil that can relieve pain, inflammation, stress, and even chronic anxiety.
 It also promotes the secretion of digestive enzymes and increases urine production, making it indispensable for detox diets.

-Essential oils are a powerful weapon for fighting allergies, one that comes from nature yet is backed by rigorous scientific studies.
-To strengthen your defenses against allergens even more, we also recommend you use a dehumidifier and air purifier at home to keep the air clean from pollen, dust, mold spores, and other harmful particles.
+Essential oils are a powerful weapon for fighting allergies, one that comes from nature and is backed by rigorous scientific studies.
+To further strengthen your defenses against allergens, we also recommend you use a dehumidifier and air purifier at home to keep the air clean from pollen, dust, mold spores, and other harmful particles.